 Although more scientific research is needed to understand it fully, the “entourage effect” is the idea that cannabinoids and other compounds in cannabis plants work together to amplify healing effects.
 Research is preliminary at this point, so it is by no means definitive, but research from Israel suggests that whole-plant extract outperforms CBD isolate.

-Some studies show that CBD can actually reduce some of the psychoactive effects of THC.
-This means that when you choose a product that has both CBD and THC, the CBD may help curb unwanted effects like anxiety that some people experience when consuming high amounts of THC.
+Some studies show that cannabidiol can actually reduce some of the psychoactive effects of THC.
+This means that when you choose a product that has both cannabidiol and THC, the cannabidiol may help curb unwanted effects like anxiety that some people experience when consuming high amounts of THC.

-One of the main draws of CBD is that it is much easier on the body than many of the pharmaceutical drugs people use to treat their conditions.
-Without the risk of addiction and almost no side effects, CBD can become an integral part of a self-care routine without harm.
+One reason so many are turning to cannabidiol is because it is much easier on the body than the pharmaceutical drugs people are using to treat their conditions.
+Without the risk of addiction, plus almost no side effects, cannabidiol can be integrated into a regular self-care routine without harm.

 - Autoimmune diseases (inflammation, rheumatoid arthritis)

 - Neurological conditions (Alzheimer’s, dementia, Parkinson’s, multiple sclerosis, epilepsy, Huntington’s chorea, stroke, traumatic brain injury)